GAumala/blog/static/posts/2018-09-07-generating-a-static-site-with-hakyll.md

 This template just looks in its context for a list value named "items" and concatenates all of the list items into a single text file.
-It even retains the CSS minifactions done by the `compressCSSCompiler`.
+It even retains the CSS minifications done by the `compressCSSCompiler`.
 All there is left to do is to load all the necessary CSS files and apply the template like this:

 ``` Haskell